shiro-z117/TCSS-460-Group-7-tv-shows-dataset-api/README.md

 - Imported all remaining data to tables on Supabase
 - Implemented junction tables to handle relationships between rows on different tables
 - Implemented admin endpoints (PATCH status/dates/metrics for a selected show)
+- Merged all branches into main
+- Cleaned up project files

 ### Bao
 - Built and test the following endpoints on local and render: